Chronic Pancreatitis: How Supplements Fit In The Management Plan

 Supplement Interactions:

-• Pancreatic Enzyme Replacement Therapy (PERT): Enhances absorption of fat-soluble vitamins by improving the breakdown and absorption of fats, aiding in the absorption of vitamins A, D, E, and K. Assists in calcium and magnesium absorption, ensuring adequate absorption of these essential nutrients by supporting proper pancreatic function.
-Supports probiotics by creating a more favorable gut environment through improved digestion, promoting the growth and effectiveness of beneficial gut bacteria.
+• Pancreatic Enzyme Replacement Therapy (PERT): PERT helps restore the digestive process by improving the breakdown and absorption of fats, which enhances the body’s ability to absorb fat-soluble vitamins such as A, D, E, and K. It also supports the absorption of important minerals like calcium and magnesium by compensating for reduced pancreatic function.
+In addition, by improving overall digestion, PERT creates a more balanced environment in the gut, which may encourage the growth and activity of beneficial bacteria.

 Food First!